keyboard_arrow_up

 Silicon Carbide

-Or carborundum, is an extremely hard ceramic composed of carbon and silicon atoms bonded in a crystal lattice.
+Also known as carborundum, silicon carbide is an extremely hard ceramic composed of silicon and carbon atoms bonded in a crystal lattice.
+It is widely used for its exceptional hardness, thermal conductivity, and wear resistance.

 Sapphire Machining